cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## How we applied what we learned

-We took learnings from each interview and applied them to the prototypes through incremental, but informed changes.
+We took learnings from interviews and early concept testing and applied them to prototypes through incremental, but informed changes.

 ### Simply asking for data is not enough
 There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
 We found that many of the things victims struggle with, police are burdened by as well.